 As stability becomes the dominant pattern in the brain, most clients can begin to reduce neurofeedback training as well as medications (with their doctor’s supervision).

 To begin neurofeedback treatment, sensors are placed on the person’s head.
-A special computer system measures brain patterns and rewards the brain for making healthier, more stable patterns.
-With sufficient practice and training, the brain learns to make these healthier patterns on its own.
+A unique computer system measures brain patterns and rewards the brain for making healthier, more stable patterns.
+With sufficient practice and training, the brain learns to make these healthier patterns independently.
 Neurofeedback is like exercise for the brain.
 A number of training sessions are necessary, and the number of sessions required differs from person to person depending on the complexity and severity of the disorder.
 Once the individual’s brain is strong enough, training can be stopped or reduced to occasional maintenance training.

 Content courtesy of www.aboutneurofeedback.com.